gems-uff/db-mining/README.md

 3. Execute the next scripts in Google Colab or Jupyter Notebook platforms.

-4. Run the `historical_analysis.ipynb` to produce statistics about DBMS adopted throughout the history of projects.
+4. Run the `historical_analysis.ipynb` to produce statistics about DBMS adopted throughout the projects history.

 5. Run the `historical_count_models.ipynb` to produce statistics and dataset about DBMS models.